Aluriak/neural_world/README.md

 ## Binary Neural Networks definition
 Binary neural networks have three group of neurons:
-- input neurons, two per neighbor square in the simulated world, giving informations about presence and absence of elements.
+- input neurons, two per neighbor square in the simulated world, one for each memory address,….
-- output neurons, four, one for each possible direction of propagation.
+- output neurons, four, one for each expected output value (movement, memory,…).
 - intermediate neurons, variable in number and type, can be considered as logical gates (XOR, AND, NOT, OR).
-- memory neurons, dissociated in reading (input) and writing (output) neurons, allowing the neural network to use its memory.

 Moreover, there is edges between neurons that perform the signal linking.

-When an output neuron is in up state, the associated direction will be used for determine how the individual will move.
+When an output neuron is in up state, the associated direction will be used for determine how the individual will behave (memory change, moving,…).
-When a writing memory neuron is up state, the associated address in memory will be swaped.
-(True become False, vice-versa) Reading memory neurons are each associated to an address in memory, and equal to the value found at this address.

 The network resolution is performed through [Answer Set Programming](https://en.wikipedia.org/wiki/Answer_set_programming)